top of page

 • Writer's pictureFrancesco Greco

-History of Web
+Evolution of the Web

-When it first launched in the 90s, the internet, or Web1.0, was made up of static HTML pages that could only display information that provided limited functionalities, as users couldn’t interact with the data nor upload their own.
-However, the 1990s and 2000s saw a significant shift in the web browser, as a more interactive internet started taking shape, becoming the Web2.
+When it first launched in the 90s, the internet, or Web1, was made up of static HTML pages that could only display information that provided limited functionalities, as users couldn’t interact with the data nor upload their own.

-With Web2, users could now interact between websites through databases, server-side processing, forms, and social media, making the experience much more dynamic than the previous limited static one.
 In addition, this new version of the internet focused much more on user-generated content and interoperability between different sites and applications, paving the way for many companies to create applications, digital services, and social media.

 web 1, web 2, and web 3 raffiguration